-California is one of the biggest car markets in the United States.
+California leads all states in the volume of cars sold each year.
 It has enormous dealership inventory, one of the strongest private-party selling communities in the country, and a steady flow of lease returns.
-It’s also one of the best places to shop if you want electric vehicles, hybrids, luxury models, or hard-to-find trims.
+It’s also one of the best places to shop for electric vehicles, hybrids, and luxury or hard-to-find models.

-But buying a car in California while living somewhere else also comes with a unique set of challenges.
-Between California emissions rules, title and registration issues, out-of-state tax rules, dealership policies, and transport logistics, it’s easy to make mistakes that cost time and money.
+But buying a car in California while living somewhere else comes with some challenges.
+California’s emissions rules, title and registration issues, out-of-state tax rules, dealership policies, and the logistics of transporting the vehicle home make it easy to make mistakes that cost time and money.

 Looking to buy a car?
 We can help you with that.